EVV What's New Archive

 - PLEASE NOTE: All third-party vendors that currently have a signed contract with Netsmart and an active user in Georgia must complete integration and be in production by June 30th, 2022.
 If they do not complete integration by June 30th, 2022, the vendor may not be allowed to participate in Georgia’s EVV Program.

 - If you are a Provider considering the use of a third-party vendor to capture EVV visit information and submit PCS and/or HHCS claims, please ensure the vendor has completed the integration process with Netsmart.
-You can find a .
+You can find a list of approved EVV vendors and those in the process of completing the integration process here .

 Posted 3/11/2022: HHCS Implementation In Progress!
 DCH has fully implemented the State EVV solution, Netsmart Mobile Care+, for Personal Care Services (PCS); satisfying the requirements of Phase 1 of the Congress-enacted 21st Century Cures Act.
 We are now moving forward with Phase 2 of the Cures Act which requires states to implement EVV for Medicaid-financed Home Health Care Services (HHCS) by January 1, 2023, to avoid a reduction in federal Medicaid funding.